fbpx

 Inclusions Read More

-• All transport throughout the trip, in a spacious people carrier, starting and finishing in Inverness.
+• All transport throughout the trip, starting and finishing in Inverness.

-• The services of Colin Prior, who will work closely with each group member throughout the holiday, helping you develop your photography skills.
+• The services of guide and photographer Colin Prior, who will look after the group as well as work closely with each group member throughout the holiday, helping you develop your photography skills.

 Green Graded 1-3

 Green graded walking holidays are suitable for active travellers who are reasonably fit and enjoy moderate hikes.
-We walk at a comfortable pace and you can expect to be out for 5-6 hours a day.
-The terrain will be mostly good paths and hill trails but these can still be muddy and rough in places.
+We walk at a comfortable pace, and you can expect to be out for 5-6 hours a day.
+The terrain will consist mostly of good paths and hill trails, but these can still be muddy and rough in some places.
 Some hikes may involve an ascent up to a max of approx 1,500 feet / 450m.
-Distances will be typically 8-10km but there may be the odd slightly longer day.
+Distances will typically be 8-10km, but there may be an odd, slightly longer day.
 Daily hike details are available in the itinerary.

 Travel – Arrival and Departure Read More